PPL-IIITA/ppl-assignment-yoqwerty/README.md

 <h4><u>Class Diagram</u> :</h4>
 <hr>
-The class diagram of que3 can be found as "q3.pdf" and rest questions' class diagrams are in their respective folders .
+The class diagrams of questions 3-10 are in the folder class_diag_folder.
+For ques 1 and 2,it can be found as "classDiag.pdf"

 <h4><u>Documentation</u> :</h4>
 <hr>
-Documentation of each question is done separately and can be found in the respective folder of the questions.
+Documentation of each question is done separately and can be found as "docn",where n is the question number, for example doc3 is the documentation for que3.

 <h4><u>Randomly generated data</u> :</h4>
 <hr>